Skip to main content

 lua sync --push

-# Compile without sync check (useful for CI/CD)
+# Compile with sync check (opt-in)

-lua compile --no-sync
+lua compile --sync

 CI/CD Workflow Example